Evictions (Forcible Entry & Detainer)

 First Municipal District

-Evictions cases in the First Municipal District Forcible Entry and Detainer Section are heard in Richard J. Daley Center.
+Eviction cases in the First Municipal District Forcible Entry and Detainer Section are heard in the Richard J. Daley Center

-Go to the Forcible Entry and Detainer Section
+More information about the First Municipal District Forcible Entry and Detainer Section

 First Municipal District Eviction Courtrooms: